airladon/FigureOne/tutorials/1 - Shape/README.md

-# Example 1 - Shape
+# Example 1 - Getting Started

-Draws a circle.
+Draw a circle.

 Download `index.html` and `index.js` into the same folder and open `index.html` in a browser to view example.